Rush on Kabul airport as Afghans flee Taliban takeover - NewsBreak

 “We don’t know what to do, we don’t know if we still have jobs," she said.
 "It feels like our life and our future has ended.”

 Faiez reported from Istanbul, Krauss from Jerusalem and Gannon from Guelph, Canada.
-Associated Press writers Jon Gambrell in Dubai, United Arab Emirates, Samya Kullab in Baghdad, Daria Litvinova in Moscow, Robert Burns in Washington and Zeina Karam in Beirut contributed.
+Associated Press writers Jon Gambrell in Dubai, United Arab Emirates, Samya Kullab in Baghdad, Daria Litvinova in Moscow and Zeina Karam in Beirut contributed.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.